sagawatatsuya/ReactionT5v2/README.md

 ```

 ### Task: Retrosynthesis
 Specify your training and validation data used for fine-tuning and run the following command.
-The code expects these data to contain columns named 'REACTANT' and 'PRODUCT'; each has SMILES information.
+The code expects train and valid data that contain columns named 'REACTANT' and 'PRODUCT'; each has SMILES information.
 For multiple compounds, concatenate them with ".".
 ```
 cd task_retrosynthesis
 python finetune.py \